Doug McIntyre

-Douglas John McIntyre (born November 11, 1957) is the former host of McIntyre In The Morning on KABC 790 Los Angeles.
+Douglas John McIntyre (born November 11, 1957) is the author of Frank's Shadow, his debut novel, published in July, 2023 and is the former host of McIntyre In The Morning on KABC 790 Los Angeles.
 He retired after 22 years in broadcasting on December 14, 2018.
 McIntyre is a long-time columnist for the Southern California News Group which includes the Los Angeles Daily News.